HesAnEasyCoder/Morpheus/models/model-cards/root-cause-analysis-model-card.md

 ## Description:

-* Root cause analysis is a binary classifier differentiating between ordinary logs and errors/problems/root causes in the log files. <br>
+* Root cause analysis is a binary classifier differentiating between ordinary logs and errors/problems/root causes in the log files.
+This model is for demonstration purposes and not for production usage. <br>

 ## References(s):